 There are a number of contributing factors to this, essentially when normal immunological or physical mechanisms break down, yeast overgrowth can occur.
 As well as barriers keeping the yeast in check, environmental conditions may play a role.
 Most yeasts and funguses thrive in moist, humid conditions.

-Allergies (atopic dermatitis, food allergy, flea allergy dermatitis) – Food, flea allergies, inhaled (dust mites, pollens) or contact allergies can contribute to the excess growth of Malassezia as cats tend to express allergy symptoms through their skin.
-This can result in itching, scratching and eventually damage to the surface of the skin, this may provide an idea environment for the yeast to flourish.
+- Allergies (atopic dermatitis, food allergy, flea allergy dermatitis) – Food, flea allergies, inhaled (dust mites, pollens) or contact allergies can contribute to the excess growth of Malassezia as cats tend to express allergy symptoms through their skin.
+This can result in itching, scratching and eventually damage to the surface of the skin, this may provide an ideal environment for the yeast to flourish.

-Long-term use of systemic corticosteroids – Which can dampen the immune system.
+- Long-term use of systemic corticosteroids – Which can dampen the immune system.

-Endocrine disorders – Including Cushing’s disease and hypothyroidism (which is rare in cats).
+- Endocrine disorders – Including Cushing’s disease and hypothyroidism (which is rare in cats).

-There is no gender or age predilection, however Devon Rexes and Himalayan cats appear to be over-represented.
-The condition is extremely common in dogs, but quite rare in cats.
+There is no gender or age predilection, however, Devon Rexes and Himalayan cats appear to be over-represented.
+The condition is extremely common in dogs but quite rare in cats.

-Multiple areas of alopecia (hair loss)
+- Multiple areas of alopecia (hair loss)

 - The skin may appear thickened (hyperkeratosis)

-Inflamed or crusted areas
+- Inflamed or crusted areas

-Greasy yellow/brown coloured lesions
+- Greasy yellow/brown coloured lesions

-Facial fold dermatitis
+- Facial fold dermatitis

-Chin acne, with swelling
+- Chin acne, with swelling

-Claws and nail folds, redness, hair loss, brown greasy exudate
+- Claws and nail folds, redness, hair loss, brown greasy exudate

-Ears, redness, pain, waxy build up.
+- Ears, redness, pain, waxy build up

 As well as symptoms of Malassezia, your cat may also have additional symptoms relating to the underlying disease which has caused Malassezia.